| For a list of all Artists we have covered, go to: INDEX |

 Gary Copeland (1964)

-Russ and I ran in different circles at Earl Haig, he was the high flying sax player and 1 year older while I was a five chord wonder on the guitar.
+Russ and I ran in different circles at high school (Earl Haig); he was the high flying sax player and 1 year older while I was a five chord wonder on the guitar.
 I knew as soon as I heard Fat’s Domino’s “Ain’t That a Shame” that I was hooked.
 I ran dances.
 I love to Dance; I do not know where it comes from but I posses natural Rhythm (some white people do have rhythm and can dance).
 My parents where great, we where far from wealthy, there were some lean years, so I always had a part time job.

 My working career was in the Computer field/Sales and Marketing with about only about 6 companies over a 40 year period and I think very successfully.